BBC Radio 5 + RA.cc: Hergé’s The Adventures Of Tintin

 Podcaster: Candlelight Stories

-Podcast: 2009 This is the first John Carter of Mars novel by Edgar Rice Burroughs, the author of the Tarzan books.
+This is the first John Carter of Mars novel by Edgar Rice Burroughs, the author of the Tarzan books.
 It was his first novel, published in 1917 and it’s a work of rip-roaring science fiction that has inspired many of the great writers in the genre.
 The story concerns soldier John Carter who is mysteriously transported to the red planet where he fights to protect his princess against impossible odds and many peculiar creatures.
 The book is very much a product of its time, with outdated ideas about the red planet and outdated social ideas.
 But if you can just go along for the adventurous ride, you are in for a sci-fi space opera swashbuckling treat.

-The Adventures of Sexton Blake
+Aural Noir Review of The Adventures Of Sexton Blake

 Based on the character created by Harry Blyth; Performed by a full cast